waqaskhan540/IdentityServerExternalAuth/README.md

 # Exchanging external Tokens (Google, Twitter, Facebook,LinkedIn) with IdentityServer access tokens using an extension grant

 ## How to exchange external tokens for IdentityServer access token ?
-* Request authentication using the provider's native libary.
+* Request authentication using the provider's native library.
 * Exchange external token with IdentityServer token by making following request to IdentityServer.

 ```